Introduction

 - Rods are only active when light is low.
 At night we use them for our vision.
 However, they are not sensitive to color.
 This is why we are colorblind at night.
 The rod sensitivity is shifted toward shorter wavelengths (the bluer ones) compared to daylight vision, as explained in this article.

 This phenomena is called the Purkinje Effect.
 How cinematographers have approached this issue ?
-It is called Day for night or “Nuit américaine” in French.
-Wikipedia explains it much better that I do !
+It is called Day for night or “Nuit américaine” in french.
 Basically it is a technique where the scene would be shot underexposed with a blue tint added in post.
 It has been done with more or less success over the years.

 Night lighting in live-action